haseebjavaid21/kg-summarization/README.md

 ## Tests
 To execute test for Knowledge Graph Summarization using HITS, run the class KgsmrstnApplicationTestHits.
-To execute test for Kniwledge Graph Summarization using SALSA, run the class KgsmrstnApplicationTestsSalSa.
+To execute test for Knowledge Graph Summarization using SALSA, run the class KgsmrstnApplicationTestsSalSa.
-To execute test for Entity Summarization using LinkSum, run the class EntitysmrstnTests.
+To execute tests for Entity Summarization using LinkSUM, run the class EntitysmrstnTests.

 ## Built With
 Java